Irgey/AuthenticationRequest/README.md

 # AuthenticationRequest
-Example of using AuthService.svc (C#)
+Example of using AuthService.svc (C#).
-В конструктор класса CreatioLogin передайте свои параметры:
+Pass your parameters to the constructor of the CreatioLogin class:
-- url приложения
+- application url;
-- user login
+- user login;
 - user password.

-Для добавления в header аутентификационного cookie используйте метод AddCsrfToken
+Use method AddCsrfToken for adding authentication cookie to the next request header.